Alex Ungprateeb Flynn

 About

-Professor Alex Ungprateeb Flynn is Assistant Professor of Art and Anthropology and Graduate Vice Chair of the Culture and Performance Doctoral Program in the Department of World Arts and Cultures/Dance.
+Professor Alex Ungprateeb Flynn is Associate Professor of Art and Anthropology and Graduate Vice Chair of the Culture and Performance Doctoral Program in the Department of World Arts and Cultures/Dance.

 Having worked in Brazil since 2007 with the Landless Workers’ Movement (MST) and more recently in Mexico and Argentina with the Cartonera publishing phenomenon, Alex’s research has increasingly focused on the intersection of ethnographic and curatorial modes of enquiry, resulting in exhibitions in Paris Concrete Mirror, with Noara Quintana, and São Paulo, Releituras Latino-Americanas, with Beatriz Lemos.
 For his curatorial work with São Paulo’s Cambridge Artistic Residency, Alex received the prestigious Association of Art Critics 2016 APCA Trophy.
 His first book, Taking Form, Making Worlds (University of Texas Press, 2022), co-authored with Lucy Bell and Patrick O’Hare, was the winner of the 2023 LASA Best Book in Visual Culture Studies award.